Skip to main content

 A. The Hidden Sugars and Additives in Sports Drinks

 Sports drinks are marketed as a way to replenish electrolytes after exercise, but many are loaded with hidden sugars and artificial additives.
 A single serving can contain up to 34 grams of sugar, equivalent to the sugar content in some sodas.
 These sugars provide quick energy but can lead to crashes and unnecessary calorie intake.
 Artificial colors and flavors are often used to enhance appearance and taste, which can have adverse health effects.
+Frequent consumption of sugary sports drinks may also contribute to early blood sugar issues if not carefully monitored.

 B. When and How to Use Sports Drinks Effectively